How to maximize productivity in a hybrid work environment

 If workers are only coming into the office on certain days, what tasks and responsibilities should be reserved for on-site work and which should be considered more “heads-down, headphones on” work?
 What projects are even necessary to be together for?
 What kind of upgrades to the office will be necessary in service of collaboration?
 And finally, if some of the team is remote-only, how can managers ensure in-person workers aren’t given an unfair advantage?

 “In March of last year, we had this level playing field, where everybody is remote and on Zoom,” says Michael Peachey, vice president of global user experience, design, and research at the communication software company RingCentral.
 “It was fair, because everybody got sent home.
-Now that we’re coming back in this hybrid space, we’ve got to think about how we use [all] these tools.”
+Now that we’re coming back in this hybrid space, Zoom isn’t enough and we’ve got to think about how we use these tools.”

 These are are some of the factors to keep in mind as workers begin to test out hybrid work: